doron-nathan-epstein/dnd5e-forzen-sick-supplements/the-frozen-sick/the-scholars-nook/elara-thorne.md

 - **Cunning and Calculating:** Uses her rogue skills to navigate complex social and physical challenges.
 - **Protective of Secrets:** Keen on keeping valuable information and artifacts secure.

-Certainly!
-Here’s an additional section for **Elara Thorne** that describes how she fits into the setting and the role she plays:

 ## Fitting into Elara’s Character

 ### Role in The Scholar’s Nook